In this guide we’ll take a look at the best compost bins for the UK market.

 I’ve tested a range of products on the market to help you choose the best compost bin for your garden.

-When choosing a compost bin, you should consider how much space you have in your garden and how much waste you produce.
+When choosing the best compost bin, you should consider how much space you have in your garden and how much waste you produce.
 A larger bin will heat up more quickly, speeding up the process, so get the largest one you can fit in your garden.
 A square design may waste less space and can easily be tucked into a corner.

 You may want to consider getting two bins so that you have one being filled and one being emptied at all times.
 This will provide you with a continuous supply of compost all year round and save a few trips to the garden centre.